 No Plus Night in October due to the Spooky Spectrum.

 No Plus Night in December due to the 2023 Preview Party.

 To decide whether to come when the Moon is available (to see exquisite detail on the lunar surface), or when the Moon is relatively low or below the horizon (to focus on deep-sky treats such as globular clusters and nebulae), go to the Calendar of Events and read the description for any particular “Evening Sky Viewing.”
 The summary will give the illumination and maximum altitude of the Moon.

-When HRPO has scheduled nighttime viewing, red lights can be seen at the pavilion between Highland Road and the main building.
-If those red lights are not on during a nighttime period, HRPO is not open to the public (either because there was no planned event or because the event was shortened or cancelled).
+When HRPO has scheduled nighttime viewing, red guide lights can be seen at the pavilion between Highland Road and the main building.
+If those red lights are not on during a nighttime period HRPO is not open to the public, either because there was no planned event or because the event was shortened or canceled.

 Updated by Frederick J. Barnett on Friday, November 18, 2022, 11:13 AM.